QuanWenLan/StudyNote/readingNotes/Spring源码解析/Spring源码解析4-事务.md

    // If the target class is null, the method will be unchanged.
    Method specificMethod = AopUtils.getMostSpecificMethod(method, targetClass);

-   // First try is the method in the target class. 查看方法中是否妇女在事务声明 TransactionAttribute txAttr = findTransactionAttribute(specificMethod);
+   // First try is the method in the target class. 查看方法中是否在事务声明 TransactionAttribute txAttr = findTransactionAttribute(specificMethod);
    if (txAttr != null) {
       return txAttr;